SynSub/SynWeb/README.md

 - Share the platform far and wide.

 Hire my services:
-I can assist on a one-to-one basis for individual requests and requirements.
-I am very familar with the YouTube Data API V3, PHP, HTML, CSS and MySQL database interaction.
+I can assist on a one-to-one basis for individual requests and requirements - staff@synsub.com I am very familar with the YouTube Data API V3, PHP, HTML, CSS and MySQL database interaction.
 I can custom design modules for the platform per request.